iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

 ### Binary Expansion Encoding

-For variables taking many values, the one-hot encoding can produce too many variables.
+For variables taking multiple values, the one-hot encoding can produce too many variables.
 An alternative is to use a binary expansion, since it only requires a logarithm amount of variables.
 Again, let's start with an integer decision variable $x \in \Z$